Mission Foods

 How many accounts does the route have and where is the warehouse located?

-This route has 12 accounts delivering to popular grocery stores.
+This route has 10 accounts that include popular grocery stores.
 The location of the accounts and the warehouse will be disclosed upon execution of an NDA.

 How long has the seller owned the route?

-Current owner has owned this route through Mission Foods for 6 years.
+Current owner has owned a route through Mission Foods for less than 1 year.
+The route has been

 Do I get paid full commission when something goes on sale?